 Cork tiles (solid 1/4-inch cork) to fit the square footage of your room.

 Adhesive such as DriTac 5500 (if you're not using peel-and-stick tiles and are using glue-down cork tiles instead)

 Notched trowel (if you are using glue-down cork tiles)

-Regardless of the flooring on which you are putting the tiles, make sure the ground is smooth and leveled out.
-This can be done over hardwood flooring or concrete subfloors.
+Regardless of the flooring on which you are putting the tiles, make sure the subfloor is smooth and leveled out.
+This can be done over plywood, hardwood flooring, or concrete subfloors.